 User stories usually don’t define non-functional requirements, such as security, development principles, technology stack, etc. So let’s list them here separately.

-Creating a session (POST /sessions) and registering a new user (POST /users) are public and they don’t require authentication.
+POST /users) are public and they don’t require

 Create a new session provided that the specified email and password pair belongs to a valid user.